danielabar/meblog/src/markdown/gatsby-unit-testing.md

 In order to test this component, the `useStaticQuery` hook must be mocked out.
 This is because the build time GraphQL server may not be running when tests are running and unit tests should not have any external dependencies.

 This can be done in the test, or if there's only one component that uses a static query, the mock can be defined in the global `__mocks__/gatsby.js`.
-Unlike when we mocked the Gatsby `navigate` function earlier, for this test, the returned result matters because the values will be used to generate the meta tag values, therefore Gatsby's `mockImplementation` function will be used to have the mock return a result:
+Unlike the mocked Gatsby `navigate` function demonstrated earlier, the return result matters because the values will be used to generate the meta tag values, therefore Gatsby's `mockImplementation` function will be used to have the mock return a result:

 ```js
 // __mocks__/gatsby.js